grafana/loki/docs/sources/installation/helm/monitor-and-alert/index.md

 **Prometheus Operator Prequisites**

 The included dashboards require certain metric relabelings be applied to Kubernetes metrics.
-The best was to accomplish this is to install the `kube-prometheus-stack` helm chart with the following values file, replacing `CLUSTER_NAME` with the name of your cluster.
+The best way to accomplish this is to install the `kube-prometheus-stack` Helm chart with the following values file, replacing `CLUSTER_NAME` with the name of your cluster.
 The cluster name is what you specify during the helm installation, so a cluster installed with the command `helm install loki-cluster grafana/loki` would be called `loki-cluster`.

 ```yaml
 kubelet: